Steakhouse-Financial/univ3_gsheets/README.md

 ## Installation

-Open a new Google Sheets document and paste in the contents of [Code.gs](https://github.com/Steakhouse-Financial/univ3_gsheets/blob/main/Code.gs) into `Code.gs`.
+Open a new Google Sheets document, open Extensions->AppScript and paste in the contents of [Code.gs](https://github.com/Steakhouse-Financial/univ3_gsheets/blob/main/Code.gs) into `Code.gs`.
 The following functions are thereafter available:

 ## Functions